Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 ### Comments
 1. I faced usage limit.
 It says: Claude usage limit reached.
 Your limit will reset at 2am (Asia/Dhaka)
 2. Will try updating design tomorrow

+## Instruction List 14

+### Instructions
+1. The boat, fish icon has animation.
+Those are going out of the boards
+2. Instead of being large and small animation for animation for all icons, the animation could only show for the next two/three fish and boat position.
+Then, visually it will be less distracting
+3. The dice position of of players in board, is hard to find among the fish and boat.
+It should be visually good for better UX

+### Comments
+1. It did some work.
+Need to verify.
+2. The bouncing effect still goes out of squeare

+## Instruction List 15

+### Instructions
+1. Update the design to make of fish and boat icons and corresponding circle little bit smaller
+2. On tap of role dice, play rolling sound
+3. In mobile view, the rolling dice could be little smaller
+4. Use space wisely in mobile view to show the key information easily so that, player do not need scrolling.